Hazlet, New Jersey: Geography

 According to the United States Census Bureau, the township had a total area of 5.67 square miles (14.68 km2), including 5.57 square miles (14.42 km2) of land and 0.10 square miles (0.26 km2) of water (1.76%).
 Hazlet is roughly 37 mi south of Manhattan and 56 mi northeast of Philadelphia.

 Unincorporated communities located partially or completely within Hazlet include Centerville, Mechanicsville, North Centerville, South Keyport, Tiltons Corner, Van Marters Corner and West Keansburg.

 The township borders Aberdeen Township, Holmdel Township, Keansburg, Keyport, Middletown Township and Union Beach.

 Demographics

+2024 Census

+Estimates from the 2024 United States census counted 20,641 people and 7,659 households, with the estimated persons per household 2.63.
+With an owner-occupied housing unit rate of 88.5%, the median value of owner-occupied housing units was an estimated $441,300.
+Persons under 5 years old made up 5.3% of the population, persons under 18 years old made up 19.1 percent of the population, and persons 65 years and older made up 20.1% of the population.
+The last reported population density was 3613.8 people per square mile.
+52.4% of Hazlet's population was estimated to be female.
+The racial makeup in Hazlet was listed as 85.1% White (solely white), .7% Black or African American, 1.9% Asian and 13.5% Hispanic or Latino.

+In terms of education, 92.7% of the population in Hazlet has a high school education or higher, and 30.4% of the population has a bachelor's degree or higher.